jxnl/blog/docs/writing/posts/advice.md

 What are the mantra's you've inhereted from others?
 How often are you chasing "The Dream" and not "Your Dream?".
 Really evaluate what you want and why you want it, and make sure your practice talking to yourself.

-!!! tip "Happiness is the quality of thoughts"
+!!! note "Happiness is the quality of thoughts"

 ## Social Media

 You don’t need to believe in yourself to be an artist, you just need to believe in your audience.
 To believe that it is important to communicate with them.
 Make sure that if youre goal is to build an audience that you have some message to say.
 Otherwise it just gets hopeless.
 Celebrity is the cost you pay to deliver your message, celebrity is to be hated.

+!!! note "Celebrity is to be hated"

+    Twitter is a place where low status people can feel like high status people.
+I think the Internet is basically summarized by those words.
+For most of the people who are fighting online the Internet might be the only place where they have a sense of control.
+When you approach it from a point of sympathy, even getting hate online is an opportunity to be grateful for the real life friendships that you have, and the digital communities that you've built.

-## Isolation is the gift
+## Isolation is the gift, all others are a test of your endurance

 Really value your time alone.
 It is the only time you can truly see yourself.
 It is the only time you can truly hear yourself.
 Isolation is time not only away from people, but also media.